Cocoayashi/pokemon-team-builder/README.md

 🔗 **[Live Demo]https://cocoayashi.github.io/pokemon-team-builder/**

 A side project I built to practice Angular.
 You can put together a 6 Pokemon team and see how well the team holds up defensively.
-You will see what types it's weak to, what types it resists, and what types you have no defense against.
+You will see what types your team is weak to, what types it resists, and what types your team has no defense against.

 ## What it does